Bert Flugelman: Art practice

 After starting his career with painting, Flugelman turned to sculpture in the late 1950s after fire destroyed his studio.
 He began creating semi-figurative expressionist sculptures, then from the late 1960s he helped to lead a new wave of practices, with range of forms that included object-based sculptures as well as installations along with works of conceptual and performance art.

 He experimented with a variety of materials, including ceramics, fibreglass, and aluminium, but his preferred medium was stainless steel, which he felt linked to the environment because of its reflectiveness.

 He had a strong commitment to experimental art, which, according to artist and critic Donald Brook, "prevented him from acquiring a signature 'style' of the sort that would have projected him into the art history books in the usual way".

 Group activities

 Flugelman helped to run Tin Sheds art collective at Sydney University from 1969 to 1972.
 He was also a founding member of Optronic Kinetics, a group who produced kinetic sculptures and other projects.

 He was a founding member of the Experimental Art Foundation (EAF) in Adelaide in 1974.
 Initiated by Donald Brook, he was joined by Flugelman (who had moved from Sydney at Brook's suggestion), Ian North, Clifford Frith, and Phil Noyce.
 According to Brook, the EAF was "an engine for shaping beliefs about the meaning of works of art and the point of making them".

+Flugelman as Lecturer in Sculpture along with Max Lyle as Head of Sculpture at the South Australian School of Art helped facilitate the establishment of South Australian Workshop (SAW) - Artist Cooperative at 7 Rutland Place, Adelaide in July 1978.
+Flugelman was an active member for several years.

+Most of the first members of SAW were ex-graduate students direct from the SA School of Art (Sculpture Dept) who completed their studies in 1977.
+The idea formed from the need to have a workspace for mostly sculpture graduates so they could make a better transition from Art School life to life as a practicing artist.
+SAW facilitated over 75 South Australian artists until closing in the early 2000s.